-I get asked a lot on what tools to get for the start, so I though writing a blog post for everyone to give few ideas - this is also the perfect list to hand to your family & friends for Christmas ;)
+I get asked a lot on what tools to get for the start, so I though writing a blog post for everyone to give few ideas - this is also the perfect list to hand to your family & friends for Christmas or if your birthday is coming up ;)

 As a basic sewing kit, I would suggest the following tools essential to start you off: